-Our statistics program leads to a Master of Science degree, offering students the perspectives and skills necessary to work as a statistician or data analyst in various sectors of the economy (banking, defense, health care, pharmaceuticals, government, insurance, biotech, agriculture, and many more).
-Students also have all the tools to continue their statistics education and obtain a Ph.D. if desired.
-The department has ready access to state-of-the-art computing and library resources.
+Our Master of Science degree offers you the advanced perspectives and skills necessary for careers as statisticians and data analysts.
+Our alumni are succeeding in an array of industries, including technology, finance, defense, healthcare, pharmaceuticals, government, insurance, agriculture, and many more).
+Our graduates also have all the tools, if they desire, to continue their statistics education and obtain a Ph.D.
+In addition to our outstanding faculty, the department provides access to state-of-the-art computing and library resources.

-The program also has an internship program for interested students.
-This cooperative effort trains students by a combination of formal university graduate courses and hands-on application in an industrial setting.
-The objective of the internship is to introduce the student to the application of applied statistics as a complement to the theoretical foundations learned in the classroom.
-Delaware’s many chemical, pharmaceutical and industrial companies provide a unique opportunity for statistics interns because of the problem-solving nature of their work, and the availability of experienced statisticians to guide and mentor our students.
+Our graduate degree includes a vaunted internship program for interested students.
+This cooperative effort trains students through a combination of coursework and hands-on application in a professional setting.
+These select internships introduce you to the application of applied statistics as a complement to the theoretical foundations learned in the classroom.
+Delaware’s many chemical, pharmaceutical and finance companies provide a unique opportunity for statistics interns through the problem-solving nature of their work and the availability of experienced statisticians to mentor our students.

 Begin assembling your required application materials as electronic documents before completing the online graduate application.
 Do not mail any documents.
 Applicants must submit all materials directly to the University Office of Graduate and Professional Education using the online admission process before admission can be considered.